morrowind-modding/tes3cs-manual/content/actors/ai/settings/alarm.md

 | **Taunting**                                                | 5                                                         | <span style="font-size:0.8rem">IcrimeTaunt</span>                         |
 | **Intimidation**                                            | 5                                                         | <span style="font-size:0.8rem">IcrimeIntimidate</span>                    |

-If the NPC with alarm 100 is also of class “Guard”, they will have extra behavior:
+If the NPC with alarm 100 is also of [[class]] “Guard”, they will have extra behavior:
 - Intercept the PC, by running up and arresting the PC.
 - If the PC’s CrimeLevel is over 10000, they will attack on site, instead of initiating dialogue.
-- Guards will also attack any creatures they can see that are attacking people (including the PC).
+- Guards will also attack any [[actors/creature/index|creatures]] they can see that are attacking people (including the PC).